zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 [Main documentation](https://github.com/zbmed-semtec/medline-preprocessing/tree/main/docs/Structure_Words_removal).

 Both the code and the documentation is located in the [medline-preprocessing repository](https://github.com/zbmed-semtec/medline-preprocessing) since it is a common step in every document-to-document similarity approach.
 We defined as "Structure words" those terms that are introduced in the text to better structure the abstract.
-In the table shown above, we can see that for example the words "BACKGROUND: " and "OBJECTIVE: " are written at the start of the abstract.
+In the table shown above, we can see that, for example, the words "BACKGROUND: " and "OBJECTIVE: " are written at the start of the abstract.
 These terms do not provided any meaningful information and are not found in every publication and, since in the end we try to measure the similarity between documents, they can artificially increase the similarity of two publications that are not related otherwise.

 These structure words usually follow a pattern: most of them are in capital letters (not always), they all end with a colon and an empty space ": " and they are always located at the beginning of a sentence.
 Using these rules, we developed an algorithm to identify and eliminate them.

 The main idea is:

-1. Loop throught every publication title and abstract and match a regular expression to find the structure words.
+1. Loop through every publication title and abstract and match a regular expression to find the structure words.
 At the same time, count in how many publications each structure word appears.

 2. Since we are applying a regular expression, some false positives might be found (certain acronyms for example).
 Since we don't want to remove relevant terms that may follow the regular expression, we apply a minimum frequency of appearance threshold.
 The standard is to require a matched structure word to appear in at least 0.01% of all publications.
 We create a [list of these structure words](https://github.com/zbmed-semtec/medline-preprocessing/blob/main/data/Structure_Words_removal/structure_word_list_pruned.txt).
-It possible to modify the minimum frequency of appearance by applying a different threshold.
+It is possible to modify the minimum frequency of appearance by applying a different threshold.
 More information can be found in the corresponding documentation.

 3. Remove every structure word found in the list.